 The relieves, which date back to the 9th century, depict scenes and symbols used by the Maya to calculate the movements of celestial bodies and compose their calendars.

 As described by scientists in the related article published in the journal Science, the symbols comprise at least five different calendars:

 - a lunar calendar lasting 29.5 days,

 - a calendar of 584 days based on the motion of Venus,

 - a calendar of 780 days based on the motion of Mars.

-“Contrary to popular prejudices, there is no provision in these calendars that the end of the world will come at the end of 2012.
-Instead, the ancient Mayans predicted that the world would continue and that in 7000 years the situation would be exactly like it was then,” he said.
+“Contrary to the popular prejudices, there is no hint in these calendars that the end of the world will come at the end of 2012.
+Instead, the ancient Mayans predicted that the world would continue and that in 7000 years, the situation would be exactly like it was then,” he said.

 This also echoes Anthony Aveni, professor of astronomy at the Colgate University of New York who participated in the study.
 The astronomer said that calculations in the calendars cover more than 6000 years or more than five millennia from 2012.

 Apart from the Mayan calendar, what about astrophysics?
 According to the data of the American space agency NASA, there are no planets or any other celestial objects threatening the Earth.
 Also, there is a strong warning system against wandering asteroids, which, however, are not observed.